pyudev/pyudev/README.rst

    python setup.py install

 apipkg_ will be installed automatically.
-To load the module, libudev must be available.
+Additionally libudev must be available at runtime in order to ``import pyudev``.

 Issues and Feedback